-Included here are video, installation shots and wall text from Rochester Contemporary Art Center’s show entitled “Witness – Paul Dodd, Leo Dodd,” paintings and drawings by father and son.
-Show ran from October 6 through November 12, 2017.
-Individual work can be viewed at Paul Dodd Paintings and Leo Dodd Paintings.
+Included here are installation shots, wall text and videos from Rochester Contemporary Art Center’s show entitled “WITNESS – PAUL DODD, LEO DODD,” (paintings and drawings by father and son.)
+The show ran from October 6 through November 12, 2017.

 This exhibition features works by Paul Dodd and the late Leo Dodd, contrasting their shared impulse to document and record differing aspects of Rochester, NY.

 Witness includes a selection of 27 paintings by Leo Dodd (1927-2015), completed after his retirement from a career as an engineer.
 Later in life Leo actively pursued painting and drawing, exploring the many changes taking place in the city of Rochester.
 He was especially attracted to construction sites and the built environment, rendering these scenes of activity and motion with a great sense of optimism.
 In his text accompanying the exhibition, Rick Muto mentions that Leo’s paintings, “capture the culture of the region with faithfulness to the occupations and activities of the people that dwell in them.
 That could be as subtle as a plowed field, or as robust as a gathering in the middle of town.”